danieleugenewilliams/othello-agent/docs/README.md

 # Othello AI Agent Documentation

 Welcome to the Othello AI Agent documentation.
-This directory contains comprehensive documentation for building, deploying, and using the Othello local AI assistant.
+This directory contains comprehensive documentation for the Othello local AI assistant - a sophisticated terminal-based agent with advanced memory capabilities.

+## 🚀 **Status**: Week 5+ Implementation Complete

+Othello now features working MCP integration, advanced memory search, conversation management, and a polished TUI interface.
+The core functionality is fully operational with ongoing UI enhancements.

 ## 📚 New Here?
 Start with the [Documentation Guide](./DOCUMENTATION_GUIDE.md)